charlesBerti/hello-docker-k8s/k8s/README.md

 ### CMD
 - `kubectl get deployments`: list deployments
-- `kubectl run test1 --image=docker.io/jocatalin/kubernetes-bootcamp:v1 --port=8080`: create a deployment
+- `kubectl create -f deployment.yml`: create a deployment
+- `kubectl rollout status deployment/$DEPLOYMENT_ID`: set rollout status
-- `kubectl create -f https://raw.githubusercontent.com/kubernetes/website/master/docs/concepts/workloads/controllers/nginx-deployment.yaml`: create a deployment
+- `kubectl edit deployment/$DEPLOYMENT_ID`: edit deployment
+- `kubectl set image deployment/$DEPLOYMENT_ID nginx=nginx:1.9.1`: update image
-- `kubectl scale deployments/kubernetes-bootcamp --replicas=4`: scale
+- `kubectl scale deployments/$DEPLOYMENT_ID --replicas=4`: scale out

 ## Service
 access N pods through an integrated load-balancer, a service routes traffic across a set of Pods, it has that distributes network traffics to all pods of an exposed Deployment.

-The service exposure types include:
+### Endpoint
+1 pod for 1 deployment is an endpoint, each pod has an internal IP address

+### Service vs. Deployment
+No dependency between service and deployment, a service can use pods from different deployment with the same *selector*.

+### Exposure Types
 - NodePort: exposes Service on the same port of each selected Node using NAT, it makes the Service accessible from outside the cluster using <NodeIP>:<NodePort>
 - ClusterIP (default): exposes Service on an internal IP in the cluster, this makes the Service only reachable from within the cluster.
 - headless: exposes Service by a Pod network instead of Cluster network, conf `ClusterIP=None`
 - LoadBalancer: creates an external load balancer in the current cloud (if supported) and assigns a fixed, external IP to the Service.
 Superset of NodePort.
 - ExternalName: exposes the Service using an arbitrary name (specified by externalName in the spec) by returning a CNAME record with the name.
 No proxy is used.
 This type requires v1.7 or higher of kube-dns

-#### endpoint
-1 pod for 1 deployment is an endpoint, each pod has an internal IP address

-#### service vs. deployment
-no dependency between service and deployment, a service can use pods from different deployment with the same `selector`

-Service CMD
+### CMD
 - `kubectl get services`: list services
-- list a service: `kubectl get services/$SERVICE_NAME`
+- `kubectl get services/$SERVICE_ID`: list a service
 - `kubectl describe services`: describe services
-- `kubectl describe services $SERVICE_NAME`: describe a service
+- `kubectl describe services $SERVICE_ID`: describe a service
 - `kubectl expose deployment $DEP_ID --type="NodePort" --port 8080`: create a service (expose a deployment)
   - `curl $(minikube ip):$NODE_PORT`: test
 - `kubectl delete service -l run=kubernetes-bootcamp`: delete a service